Twin Perspectives

 Despite the contrasting setting, however, Bukhara also felt incredibly safe and its compact nature meant it was easy to navigate as a solo female traveller.
 As it was a smaller city, we found locals particularly friendly and more than happy to support with directions or enquiries.

 A police and tourist information centre is located in the heart of the city, which is very useful.
 These ‘tourist police’ can now be found in the country’s most visited cities, as a result of the new President and his focus on tourism – and are there to look specifically after tourists, which is very reassuring.
+They can help out with things like directions, translations (most speak brilliant English), preventing petty crime, emergencies, embassy contacts and lost documents.

 Keep your eyes peeled for them – they wear blue uniforms and often have a large ‘tourism police’ badge.